TexasDigitalLibrary/Vireo/CONTRIBUTING.md

 #### Good Luck!

 We look forward to seeing your contributions.
-If you have any additional questions please contact the Vireo developers at [support@tdl.org]().
+If you have any additional questions please contact the Vireo developers at [tdl-vireo@utlists.utexas.edu]().